A Wasserstein distance approach for concentration of empirical risk estimates: Introduction

 We derive concentration bounds for estimators of \tone\ and \ttwo\ risk measures for three general classes of distributions, namely sub-Gaussian, sub-exponential and heavy-tailed distributions that satisfy a higher-moment bound.
-We achieve this in a novel manner by relating the estimation error to the Wasserstein distance between the empirical and true distributions, and then using known concentration bounds for the latter.
-We specialize the bounds obtained for the case of a \tone\ risk measure, to provide concentration results for emprical versions of CVaR, SRM and UBSR.
+We achieve this in a novel manner by relating the estimation error to the Wasserstein distance between the empirical and true distributions, and then using concentration bounds for the latter.
+We specialize the bounds obtained for the case of a \tone\ risk measure to provide concentration results for empirical versions of OCE (with CVaR as a special case), SRM and UBSR.
 We perform a similar exercise to obtain concentration results for CPT and RDEU, using the general result for \ttwo\ risk measures.